farirpgs/fari-app/lib/srds/fate-core.md

 Three Fair (+2) skills
 Four Average (+1) skills

-##### For Veterans Why The Pyramid
+> ##### For Veterans: Why The Pyramid
+>

-If you’ve played The Dresden Files RPG, you know that we use skill columns for that instead of the pyramid.
+> If you’ve played The Dresden Files RPG, you know that we use skill columns for that instead of the pyramid.
+>

-In this build of Fate, we wanted character creation to be as quick and accessible as possible, so we went with the pyramid as standard.
+> In this build of Fate, we wanted character creation to be as quick and accessible as possible, so we went with the pyramid as standard.
 If you want to use the columns, go ahead—you get 20 skill points.
+>

-Skill columns didn’t completely go away.
+> Skill columns didn’t completely go away.
 It’s just reserved for advancement.

-##### The Skill Cap
+> ##### The Skill Cap
+>

-By default, we make Great (+4) the highest rated skill PCs start with.
+> By default, we make Great (+4) the highest rated skill PCs start with.
 As characters advance, they can improve beyond this cap, but it’s more difficult than improving skills rated below the cap (see Major Milestones).
+>

-If you’re making a game about superheroes, pandimensional creatures, mythic gods or other beyond-human characters, feel free to set the tip of the skill pyramid—and thus the cap—at Superb (+5) or Fantastic (+6).
+> If you’re making a game about superheroes, pandimensional creatures, mythic gods or other beyond-human characters, feel free to set the tip of the skill pyramid—and thus the cap—at Superb (+5) or Fantastic (+6).
+>

-The number of skills you get should be relative to the size of the skill list.
+> The number of skills you get should be relative to the size of the skill list.
 Our default skill list has 18 skills, and the Great pyramid gives you a rating in 10 of them, which means every character has some capability in over half of the total number of things you can do, and there’s room for six PCs to peak (as in, to choose their three top skills) without overlap.
 You can tweak this for individual games, especially if you adjust the skill cap.
 Just keep in mind that bigger pyramids mean more overlap between characters, unless your game has a longer skill list.
+>

-Mediocre (+0) is the default for any skill you do not take.
+> Mediocre (+0) is the default for any skill you do not take.
 Sometimes, a skill will state that it’s unavailable if a character didn’t take it; in those cases, it’s not even at Mediocre.
+>

-Note: a few skills have special benefits, notably those skills that affect the number of stress boxes and consequences you have available.
+> Note: a few skills have special benefits, notably those skills that affect the number of stress boxes and consequences you have available.
 If you know you want a certain number of those, put those skills on the pyramid first.

 #### Stunts And Refresh